nus-cs2113-AY2122S1/tp/docs/UserGuide.md

 Removes an ingredient from the ingredient list.

-Format: `remove-ingredient|INGREDIENT_INDEX`
+Format: `remove-ingredient/INGREDIENT_INDEX`

 Example:
-`remove-ingredient|1` Removes the first ingredient from the ingredient list.
+`remove-ingredient/1` Removes the first ingredient from the ingredient list.
 ```
 ---------------------------------------------
 Got it.
 This ingredient was deleted: